nightwalkeryao/DI_Bootcamp_Week6_Day5_MiniProject/README.md

-# DI Bootcamp - Week 6 - Day 4 - Exercises XP Ninja - Mini Project : Blackjack Game
+# DI Bootcamp - Week 6 - Day 5 - Mini Project : Blackjack Game

 Write a program that lets the user play Blackjack.
 The game will be a simplified version of Blackjack as it is played in a casino.
 The computer will act as the dealer.
 As in the previous exercise, your program will need the classes defined in Card.java, Deck.java, Hand.java, and BlackjackHand.java.